-Auditing passed courses is required.
+Auditing passed courses is recommended.
 The program has an obligation to assure that any student who progresses in the program and is eventually assigned to a clinical rotation has demonstrated sufficient academic knowledge as well as competency in the skills that will be required in the clinical arena.
 A student repeating a respiratory course will be asked to audit some of the respiratory courses already passed in the same year as the failed course. *** All students must be aware that if they are receiving Financial Aid, these audited courses will not be included in the financial aid package.
 The student must pay the full cost of the course including any fees that are part of the course.

 ***Auditing an already passed respiratory care course: The audited course must be successfully repeated (grade of “C” or higher) in order to continue in the respiratory program or re entry exams must be successfully taken.